-Children with autism spectrum disorder (ASD) can behave aggressively to themselves or other people.
-There are lots of strategies you can use to help prevent and manage your child’s aggressive behaviour or self-injurious behaviour.
+Children with autism spectrum disorder (ASD) can behave aggressively towards themselves or other people.
+There are lots of strategies you can use to help prevent and manage your child’s self-injurious or aggressive behaviour.

 Aggressive behaviour, self-injury and autism spectrum disorder

 Children with autism spectrum disorder (ASD) don’t necessarily express anger, fear, anxiety or frustration in the same way as other children.